Tau-Coin/libTAU/fuzzers/README.rst

-libtorrent fuzzing
+libTAU fuzzing
 ==================

-Fuzzing of various libtorrent APIs (both internal and external), inspired by Kostya Serebryany's `cppcon 2017 presentation`_
+Fuzzing of various libTAU APIs (both internal and external), inspired by Kostya Serebryany's `cppcon 2017 presentation`_

 This project requires: